Heat Stress - Season Pros Can't Hide from it!

-Of all heat stressors, heatstroke is the most serious, according to the CDC.
-Heatstroke occurs when the body becomes unable to control its temperature and the sweating mechanism fails, making the body incapable of cooling down.
+According to the CDC, heatstroke is the most serious of all heat stressors.
+Heatstroke occurs when the body becomes unable to control its temperature, and the sweating mechanism fails, making the body incapable of cooling down.

-Employers are responsible for putting an emergency plan in place and ensuring medical services are available - if needed.
-Workers must have adequate potable (safe for drinking) water close to the work area and should drink small amounts of water throughout the day.
+Employers are responsible for putting an emergency plan in place and ensuring medical services are available.
+Workers must have adequate potable (safe for drinking) water close to the work area and drink small amounts of water.

-Although it’s important to include all prevention steps in worksite training and plans, heat-related injuries can be prevented with things like:
+Although it’s essential to include all prevention steps in worksite training and plans, heat-related injuries can be prevented with things like:

 Always remember - Working in direct sunlight adds up to 15 degrees to the heat index.
-The heat index takes both air temperature and humidity into account to determine how hot it really feels outside.
+The heat index takes air temperature and humidity into account to determine how hot it feels outside.
 The higher the heat index, the hotter the weather will feel.
-According to the Occupational Safety and Health Administration (OSHA), the heat index is a better measure than air temperature alone for estimating the risk to workers from environmental heat sources.
+According to the Occupational Safety and Health Administration (OSHA), the heat index is better than air temperature alone to estimate workers' risk from environmental heat sources.

 The best shield against heat exhaustion is prevention.
-Know the symptoms of heat stress and stay properly hydrated.
-Download the free whitepaper on heat-related illness and keep an eye on fellow workers during hot months.
+Know the symptoms of heat stress and stay adequately hydrated.